Special Needs and Assisting Disabled Children

 Food & Beverages

 All programs will include options for vegan, vegetarian, gluten free, and other diets.
-You should note any dietary requirements in your application so we can make sure the program caters to your needs beforehand.
+You should give note to any dietary requirements in your application so we can make sure the program caters to your needs beforehand.

 Internet Access